ianrasmussen05/programming-languages-2021/report.md

 The report will be divided in three parts.

-- Part I (40 points, approx 10 pages) will be on Haskell.
+- Part 1 (40 points, approx 10 pages) will be on Haskell.
-- Part II (40 points, approx 10 pages) will be on the theoretical aspects of the course.
+- Part 2 (40 points, approx 10 pages) will be on the theoretical aspects of the course.
-- Part III (20 points, approx 5 pages) will be a mini-project of your choice where you can go beyond what we do in class.
+- Part 3 (20 points, approx 5 pages) will be a mini-project of your choice where you can go beyond what we do in class.

 The [LaTeX template](report.tex) and the compiled [pdf](report.pdf).

 **Deadlines:**
-- Part I: October 17.
+- Part 1: October 17.
-- Part II: tba.
+- Part 2: November 19.
-- Part II: December 21.
+- Part 3: December 21.

+Submission by [email](mailto:akurz@chapman.edu?subject=Report%20Part%20X), where X denotes the part.

 ## General Considerations